ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 48 - The Checklist Manifesto: How To Get Things Right - Atul GawandeA

-a compelling argument for the checklist, which he believes to be the most promising method available in surmounting failure.
+A compelling argument for the checklist, which he believes to be the most promising method available in surmounting failure.

 ### 49 - The 7 Day Startup: You Don't Learn Until You Launch  - Dan NorrissA